utshomax/postman-docs/src/pages/docs/getting-started/using-api-client.md

 [Workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/) enable you to organize your Postman work and collaborate with teammates.
 When you're in a workspace, you can save requests to [collections](/docs/collections/using-collections/), use [environments](/docs/sending-requests/managing-environments/) and [variables](/docs/sending-requests/variables/), build [APIs](/docs/designing-and-developing-your-api/the-api-workflow/), and more.

-To switch to a workspace, you need to sign in to your Postman account or create a new Postman account.
+To switch to a workspace, you need to sign up for a Postman account or sign in to your existing Postman account.
 You can move all of your open requests and history from the API Client to your workspace, so you can pick up right where you left off.

 ### Signing up for Postman from the API Client